jmatzen/rust-scheme/README.md

 # Rusty Scheme

-_Most of the code in this repo was written by Gemeni 2.5 Pro Preview 03-25.
-Some human edits have been made to fix bugs and code the AI left out._
+_Most of the code in this repo was written by Gemini 2.5 Pro Preview 03-25.
+Some human edits have been made to fix bugs and code the AI left out.
+Incidentally, the tests, also written by the AI, don't pass._

 ---